Supinic/supibot-package-manager/commands/stream/README.md

 - `TTS_MULTIPLE_ENABLED` - **NOT** setup by the setup script.
 - `PLAYSOUNDS_ENABLED` - **NOT** setup by the setup script.
 - `SONG_REQUESTS_STATE` - **NOT** setup by the setup script.

+This command documentation can be expanded upon request.